 - Learn more

-"Do Something meaningful"Commit to an interest or a cause; set goals to aim for; become a volunteer; learn a new skill; challenge yourself.
+"Do Something Meaningful"Commit to a cause; become a volunteer; learn a new skill; or take up a challenge yourself.

 - take up a cause